NathanKr/setup-do-droplet-for-next.js-app/README.md

 <h2>Points of Interest</h2>
 <ul>
-    <li>altough the subject of this repo is 'Setup digital ocean droplet for next.js application' it can be used for deploying and node based web site</li>
+    <li>Altough the subject of this repo is 'Setup digital ocean droplet for next.js application' it can be used for deploying any node based web site</li>
 </ul>

 <h2>Refrences</h2>